Darren Aronofsky: Reception of films

 I had my editor count shots.
 There are 140 dance shots in the film.
 111 are Natalie Portman untouched.
 28 are her dance double Sarah Lane.
 If you do the math, that's 80% Natalie Portman.
 What about duration?
 The shots that feature the double are wide shots and rarely play for longer than one second.
 There are two complicated longer dance sequences that we used face replacement.
 Even so, if we were judging by time, over 90% would be Natalie Portman.
 And to be clear, Natalie did dance en pointe in pointe shoes.
 If you look at the final shot of the opening prologue, which lasts 85 seconds, and was danced completely by Natalie, she exits the scene on pointe.
 That is completely her without any digital magic.

-Aronofsky's 2014 film Noah was banned on religious grounds in the United Arab Emirates, Qatar, and Indonesia, with other countries following suit.
+Aronofsky's 2014 film Noah was banned on religious grounds in the United Arab Emirates, Malaysia, Qatar, and Indonesia, with other countries following suit.
 Box Office Mojo said it was one of the most controversial movies of the past 35 years, along with such titles as The Passion of the Christ or The Da Vinci Code.

 Aronofsky's films have also been criticized for content and casting.
 His seventh film Mother!
 (2017) sparked controversy upon release due to its graphic and disturbing content, polarizing both critics and audiences.
 His eighth film The Whale (2022) also received controversy for lead star Brendan Fraser wearing a prosthetic suit; and for casting the heterosexual Fraser as a homosexual character.
 Some critics labeled the film's messaging relating to its lead character's obesity as fatphobic.
 In preparing for the role, Fraser consulted the Obesity Action Coalition (OAC) and conversed with members of the group about their life experiences.
 The OAC recognized the controversial use of prosthetics in portraying obesity, but the organization supported its role in the film because it helped "realistically portray one person's story with obesity, something rarely seen in media" rather than existing to "demean or ridicule".

 Environmental activism

-Aronofsky is known for his environmental activism.
+Aronofsky is known for his environmental activism and veganism.
 A number of his films, notably Noah and Mother!, can be read as environmental parables.
 In 2014 he traveled to the Alberta Tar Sands with the Sierra Club's Michael Brune and Leonardo DiCaprio.
 In 2015, he traveled to Alaska's Arctic National Wildlife Refuge with Brune, Keri Russell, and the leaders of several veterans groups.

 In 2014, he received the Humane Filmmaker Award from the Humane Society of the United States.

 In 2015, he collaborated with the artist JR on The Standing March, a public art installation in Paris encouraging diplomats at COP21 to take action against climate change.

 He coproduced the 2022 documentary The Territory about a Brazilian rainforest tribe's fight to protect its existence from encroaching land grabbers.

 He is a board member of the Sierra Club Foundation and The School for Field Studies.